adibPlaybuzz/grunt-svginjector/README.md

 `grunt-svginjector` is a Grunt plugin that allows you to inline SVGs into your HTML by way of a generated JavaScript file.
 It works great in conjunction with [grunt-svgstore](https://github.com/FWeinb/grunt-svgstore) for using SVG icons.

+[Read this article](http://danburzo.ro/svg-icon-system/) to see how I'm using it.

 ## Getting Started

 This plugin requires Grunt `~0.4.5`